-You are expected to complete pre-lecture assignments in preparation for each class day.
+This is a flipped course and you are expected to take notes on the assigned lecture videos and complete the lecture video questions in preparation for each class day.
+The length of each video is <45 minutes but may require pausing to take thorough notes.
 These assignments are based on the reading in the required textbook and on the sample problems therein.
-These assignments will be posted on Canvas under the quizzes tab and are due prior to class.
-You will have multiple attempts to successfully answer the pre-lecture assignments.
+These assignments will be posted on Canvas under the assignments tab and are due prior to class.
+You will have multiple attempts to successfully answer the lecture video questions.
 Three of these assignment grades are dropped from your overall course grade.